NICALab/SUPPORT/README.md

 **Q:** Do I need to pad the data?

 **A:** You don't have to.
-The output will have the same dimension to the input data.
-However, as we are using past and future *N* frames to obtain denoised current frame, first and final *N* frames of the final output are not be obtained, and currently they will be filled uniformly with some value.
+The output will have the same dimension to the input data in x and y dimension.
+However, as we are using past and future *N* frames to obtain denoised current frame, first and final *N* frames of the final output are not be obtained and discarded.

 **- About GUI**